 Protecting your health from environmental hazards that occur in homes

 One of the many topics of interest among architects today is the proper building techniques for constructing a high-performance home designed to use about 35 percent less energy than a similar new home and about 50 percent less energy than a similar existing home.
 These high-performance house plans are more than just efficient — they are more environmentally responsible and maintain a very robust sustainable living environment.

 In fact, the NAHB and BuildingGreen, LLC have developed a special course that provides builders and remodelers with the latest information and techniques available to build a high-performance home.

 A “Green House Plan" will soon be what every homeowner wants because it will be a comfortable, convenient, energy-efficient, and environmentally friendly place to live.

 So how do you go about turning your ordinary house plan into an energy-saving, earth-loving masterpiece?
 Read on.

-Above are examples of 2-story passive-solar energy-efficient house plans featuring huge south-facing solariums, which allow abundant natural light and solar radiation into the homes to help warm them up on cold but sunny days (top, Plan #146-2046; bottom, Plan #146-1177).
+Above are examples of a 2-story passive-solar energy-efficient houses featuring huge south-facing solariums, which allow abundant natural light and solar radiation into the homes to help warm them up on cold but sunny days (top: Plan #108-1972; bottom: Plan #146-1177).

 10 Energy Efficient Home Design Ideas